aleksandrshaulskyi/chat-monitoring/README.md

 4) Run ```docker-compose up --build```.
 5) That is it.
 Access Grafana on **http://localhost:3030**

-## Recent updates.

-None yet released.

-## Back to Index repository of the whole chat system.
+## 🔗 Back to the Main Index Repository

-https://github.com/aleksandrshaulskyi/chat-index
+Explore the full distributed chat system: https://github.com/aleksandrshaulskyi/chat-index